-You won’t find a better 4K TV for under $500 than the 55-inch TCL 5-Series.
-Striking the perfect balance between features and picture quality, it bundles a crystal-clear 4K Ultra HD screen and is filled to the brim with useful features, including Dolby Vision HDR for squeezing every last drop of detail out of the scene at hand, Roku OS for tapping into all the leading streaming services, and voice control.
+You won’t find a better 4K TV under $500 than the 55-inch TCL 5-Series.
+Striking the perfect balance between smarts and picture quality, it bundles a crystal-clear 4K Ultra HD screen and is filled to the brim with useful features, including Dolby Vision HDR for squeezing every last drop of detail out of the scene at hand, Roku OS for tapping into all the leading streaming services like Netflix, and voice control for tracking down content.

-That’s not to mean it’s your only option, though.
-If you’re loyal to another manufacturer or are in the market for something built with a specific form of media in mind — following sports, playing games, or watching movies, for example — there are several other fantastic 4K TVs on the market for less than $500, like the 49-inch LG SK8000PUA, the 55-inch Vizio E-Series, and 60-inch Vizio D-Series, that could prove to be a better fit.
+That’s not to mean the 5-Series is your only option, though.
+If you’re loyal to another manufacturer or are in the market for something built with a specific form of media in mind — following sports, playing games, or watching movies, for example — there are several other fantastic 4K TVs on the shelves for less than $500, like the 49-inch LG SK8000PUA, the 55-inch Vizio E-Series, and 60-inch Vizio D-Series, that could prove to be a better fit.

 Best 4K TVs under $500 at a glance